Converting 150 GPM to m³/hr: A complete walkthrough

 Conclusion

 Converting 150 GPM to m³/hr, or any other flow rate unit conversion, requires understanding the fundamental relationships between the units involved.
 The step-by-step approach outlined above, along with the provided formula, offers a clear and straightforward method for accurate conversions.
-Remember always to double-check your units and consider the level of precision required for your specific application.
+In practice, remember always to double-check your units and consider the level of precision required for your specific application.
 Accurate flow rate conversions are crucial for efficient operations and reliable data analysis across a wide array of fields.
 Mastering this conversion enhances your problem-solving skills and ensures accurate data interpretation in various professional settings.